 Dawn M. Spears

 Dawn M. Spears (Narragansett) is the Director of the Northeast Indigenous Arts Alliance (NIAA).
 For more than twenty-five years Dawn has worked to support Indigenous arts as an artist, educator, demonstrator, and organizer.
-To learn more about Dawn and the work that she does see her website.
+To learn more about Dawn and the work that she does visit Dawn's website.

 Artist Statement: I try to capture the vibrant colors of our natural world; they are my inspiration along with my appreciation of the symbolism within our indigenous culture.
 I enjoy opportunities that allow us to share our work and give us space to be able to dispel the myths and stereotypes that our people have endured.